- Overview of the East Stoke Ansteys

 Robert Angel Anstey was born in Bloxworth in 1846 to parents Robert Anstey (b 1805) and Frances White.
 He was named after Charlotte Angel, and he married Fanny Dymot Ames in 1869 in Sturminster Marshall, the ‘Western Gazette‘ reporting on 30 April 1869 “April 22, at Sturminster Marshall, the Rev. C. Paul, Fanny, only daughter of Mr. Charles Ames, to R. Anstey, of Bloxworth.”
 They had children in Owslebury Winchester Hampshire:

-- Louisa Frances Anstey (b 1871, a dairy worker living in Owslebury in 1911 and a spinster in 1934.
+- Louisa Frances Anstey (b 1871, a dairy worker living in Owslebury in the 1911 Census and a spinster in 1934.
 In the 1939 Register she was living at Great Hunts Owslebury with her siblings Agnes and Charles.
 She died in 1953);

 The family lived at Lower Farm, Owslebury, Winchester, Hampshire in the 1881, 1891, 1901 and 1911 Censuses where the supposed ages of the children vary wildly.
 In the 1881 Census Robert Angel Anstey was a “Farmer 246 acres employing 4 labourers & 3 boys“.
 Robert Angel Anstey died in 1914 in Owslebury and Fanny Anstey died a widow in 1929 in Owslebury, probate was in 1934 to her four children.